+- 1. Refugee

+- 2. US Citizen/Naturalized Citizen

+- 3. US Non-Citizen National

+- 4. Documented Alien

-- (1) Child is a U.S. Citizen; or - (2) Child is a legal U.S. Non-Citizen (residing in the U.S. legally) and need and income criteria are met; or - (3) Non-citizen children who are not legal U.S. residents may receive services in the following instances, if all other eligibility criteria are met: - (a) If the child needs child care to support child protective services or the child is receiving foster care services; or - (b) If the child needs child care to support his/her developmental needs.
+- (3) Non-citizen children who are not legal U.S. residents may receive services in the following instances, if all other eligibility criteria are met:

+- (a) If the child needs child care to support child protective services or the child is receiving foster care services; or

+- (b) If the child needs child care to support his/her developmental needs.